Defensive Shift Ban Discussion - Limiting Extreme Positioning

 Technical Countermeasures from the Batter's Side

 As opponents of the shift ban point out, batters have multiple technical options to beat the shift.
-The most prominent is deliberate opposite-field hitting.
-In MLB, Joey Gallo adjusted his extreme pull tendency after joining the Yankees in 2021, improving his opposite-field batted-ball rate.
+The most prominent is deliberate opposite-field hitting; during MLB's shift-heavy era, many pull-oriented hitters worked on going the other way.
 Bunt attempts against the shift are also effective, as safety bunts toward the vacated third-base side carry a high success rate.
-In NPB, Seibu Lions catcher Tomoya Mori, a left-handed hitter, has been observed attempting bunts against shifts.
-The argument that technical adaptation should be encouraged over regulatory prohibition draws on such real-world examples.
+The argument that technical adaptation should be encouraged over regulatory prohibition rests on the existence of such countermeasures.

 Relationship Between Shifts and Pitching Strategy